jakub977/InsuranceApp-ASP-.NET-MVC/README.md

 ## Installation and setup
 1. Download source code from "Code" section, extract all the files and open the application in Visual Studio Community.
 2. For database set up, open "Package manager console" under "Tools" => "NuGet package manager".
-3. Insert "Add-Migration" command to create migration of the database and then insert "Update-Database" to create corresponding database for the project.
+3. Insert "Add-Migration" command in the console to create migration of the database and then insert "Update-Database" to create corresponding database for the project.
 4. Run the application.